helm/helm/docs/charts_tips_and_tricks.md

 when a map is indexed with a key that's not present in the map.
 This is typically set with template.Options("missingkey=option"), where option can be default, zero, or error.
-While setting this option to error will stop execution with an arror, this would apply to every missing key in the map.
+While setting this option to error will stop execution with an error, this would apply to every missing key in the map.
 There may be situations where a chart developer wants to enforce this behavior for select values in the values.yml file.